Why Do We Fundraise?

 As an island nation, Japan does not have the kind of international access that other countries have with shared borders.

 For many residents of Japan, traveling to other countries is a huge financial expense.
+Only a few fortunate people have the opportunity to study abroad.

 “Yui Ma-Ru”

-We created a system to support the next generation of children to easily access different cultural experiences, so that they can shape their future with the whole world in mind.
+With this in mind, we have built a system to support the next generation of children to easily access different cultural experiences, so that they can shape their future with the whole world in mind.

-How You Can Help the Fund?
+How Can You Help the Fund?

-Foreigners living in Japan can help HelloWorld in two different ways.
+Foreign residents in Japan can help HelloWorld in two different ways.

 Another way to help is by supporting our goal to make studying abroad available for all children by donating to our Machinaka Fund.